gambia-college/IT-Deparment-Handbook/02-teams.md

 ## IT Research and Development - (RD)

-This team work on deep research projects such as, API Design, GC PORTAL etc. Our website and its related sites are from this team. **Cherno Faal** is the head of this team.
+This team works on deep research projects such as, API Design, GC PORTAL etc. Our website and its related sites are from this team. **Cherno Faal** is the head of this team.

 His team consists of the following: